rootinc/laravel-azure-middleware/README.md

 class AppAzure extends Azure
 {
-    //this is overwriting the default behavior with the default behavior.
+    //this is the default behavior
     //overwrite to meet your needs
     protected function handleTesting(Request $request, Closure $next)
     {